MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-match-order-edit.png "Edit data match order")

 - **Changing the order of your rules**: If you defined multiple rules, it might be worth changing their order in order to yield a better match quality.
-That can be done by selecting **Edit** as shown earlier within the match row and substituting the first rule's attributes with the second rule's attributes.
+That can be done by substituting the two rules' attributes.
+At this point it is needed to delete (button is shown below in red) and re-create (button ia shown below in blue) the two rules with the new attributes:

+// missing 1

 - **Editing your rules**: This includes several important changes that you should try as you optimize the match quality.
+All the following options are accessible via the rule's **Edit** button:

+// missing 2

     - **Changing attributes for a condition**: This can be done by reselecting new attributes within the specific condition row.
     - **Changing threshold for a condition**: This can be quickly achieved via the threshold bar.
 In Step Four, we covered how to get insight into the effects of the three threshold levels on your match quality.
-    - **Changing normalization method for a condition**: This can be done by reselecting the normalization methods.
+    - **Changing normalization method for a condition**: This can be done by reselecting the normalization method.
-    - **Changing from an *Exact* match to a *Fuzzy* match:** Doing so can lead to a higher number of matched records at the possible expense of lower accuracy.
-Doing the opposite might carry the opposite tradeoff - higher accuracy for a lower number of matched records.

 ## Next Step